What Is Sales Automation?

 Here's what you can automate across the sales cycle:

-Automation handles account identification, contact discovery, and list building based on ICP criteria.
-It uses firmographics, technographics, and intent signals as targeting inputs.
+Automation handles account identification, contact discovery, list building, and data enrichment based on ICP criteria.
+It uses firmographics, technographics, and intent signals as targeting inputs, then appends missing data to lead records so reps have complete context.

 Specific automations include the following: